A Long and Slow Surrender

 Juneteenth Volunteer, Ft.
 Worth, TX, 2018

 Juneteenth is the oldest known celebration commemorating the ending of slavery in the United States.
-On June Nineteenth, 1865, Union soldiers landed at Galveston, Texas with news that the war had ended and that the enslaved were now free...two and a half years after President Lincoln’s Emancipation Proclamation.
+On June Nineteenth, 1865, Union soldiers landed at Galveston, Texas with news that the war had ended and that the enslaved were now free . . . two and a half years after President Lincoln’s Emancipation Proclamation.
+Juneteenth was made a federal holiday in 2021.

 Fog and Sugarcane Field, Lottie, LA, 2017